polkadot-fellows/xcm-format/README.md

 Query the existence of a particular pallet type.

 - `name: Vec<u8>`: The name of the pallet to query.
-- `query_id`: The value to make the returned message identifiable with this query.
+- `query_id: QueryId`: The value to make the returned message identifiable with this query.
 - `max_response_weight: Weight`: The value to be used for the `max_weight` field of the `QueryResponse` message.

 Sends a `QueryResponse` to Origin whose data field `PalletsInfo` containing the information of all pallets on the local chain whose name is equal to `name`.
 This is empty in the case that the local chain is not based on Substrate Frame.